navidnasyry/SOLID_Overview/README.md

-# SOLID Principles - Code Examples in Two Languages
+# SOLID Principles - Code Examples

 Welcome to the **SOLID Principles** teaching repository!
 This repo provides clear and practical code examples demonstrating the **SOLID** principles of object-oriented design.
 For each principle, you will find **before** and **after** refactorings in two programming languages.